 - Golden bells

 Additionally, many edible plants, such as herbs, fruits, and vegetables, are not harmful to pets.
 However, keep in mind that some varieties can make dogs ill, so always do your research.

 Learn More about Pet-Friendly Living from Canine Country Club & Feline Inn

 As a dog mom or dad, you want what’s best for your canine companion.
-That means that in addition to making sure their indoor and outdoor spaces are free from harmful plants, you also find ways to keep them safe when you can’t be with them.
+That means that in addition to ensuring their indoor and outdoor spaces are free from harmful plants, you also find ways to keep them safe when you can’t be with them.
 Whether you are planning a vacation, relocating, or just have long workdays, Canine Country Club & Feline Inn can be your pet’s home away from home.
-We offer pet daycare in Phoenix and a wide range of options for boarding for dogs, cats, and other animals.
+We offer pet daycare in Phoenix and a wide range of options for boarding dogs, cats, and other animals.
 Our Arizona dog boarding facility is comfortable, welcoming, and affordable, so you can have the peace of mind of knowing that your pets are well-cared-for without going over your budget.

 Learn more about tips for a dog-friendly home and get details about our doggie daycare and boarding services when you contact us today!